awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-inventory-query.md

 You can view inventory data on the **Inventory Detail View** page in all AWS Regions where Amazon Athena is available\.
 For a list of supported Regions, see [Amazon Athena Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/athena.html#athena_region) in the *Amazon Web Services General Reference*\.

 **Before you begin**
 Athena integration uses resource data sync\.
 You must set up and configure resource data sync to use this feature\.
-For more information, see [Configuring Resource Data Sync for Inventory](sysman-inventory-datasync.md)\.
+For more information, see [Configuring resource data sync for Inventory](sysman-inventory-datasync.md)\.

 Also, be aware that the **Inventory Detail View** page displays inventory data for the *owner* of the central S3 bucket used by resource data sync\.
 If you are not the owner of the central S3 bucket, then you won't see inventory data on the **Inventory Detail View** page\.